Interested in our Enterprise Solutions? Get a Free Demo Today!

 You may also be in a position where you’ll want or need access to other companies’ business credit scores and ratings.
 For example, if your company offers lines of credit to its customers, you’ll want to have visibility into their payment history.
 If you’re in a growth phase, looking to join forces with another business, having access to their risk assessment scores and ratings can be essential in helping determine whether they’re a viable potential partner or not.

-How Do You Establish Business Credit?
+How Does A Company Establish Business Credit?

 Ideally, business owners think about credit before they start a company.
 A business’s structure can affect how lenders or potential business partners judge its credit outlook.
 To structure your business in the most advantageous way, we recommend following these four steps: